 Grab a few friends and a cooler full of drinks, hop on your boat, and sail away!

-But before you do, make sure you’re completely safe by following these tips.
+But before you do, make sure you’re completely safe by following these safety tips while boating.

 Take a safety course